ava-labs/subnet-evm/sync/README.md

 - Number (height) and hash of the latest available syncable block,
 - Root of the account trie,

-The above information is called a _state summary_, and each syncable block corresponds to one such summary (see `message.SyncSummary`).
+The above information is called a _state summary_, and each syncable block corresponds to one such summary (see `message.Summary`).
 The engine and VM interact as follows to find a syncable state summary:

 1. The engine calls `StateSyncEnabled`.
 The VM returns `true` to initiate state sync, or `false` to start  bootstrapping.
 In `subnet-evm`, this is controlled by the `state-sync-enabled` flag.